AlessandroAvi/STM_radioController/README.md

 # TO DO

-- Include NRF module in the code
-- Include joystick modules in the code
+- set up stm in cube mx
-- Include display module in the code
+- write code for the nfr
+- write code for the ADC and readings from joystick
+- write code for sending data over nfr
+- write code for the TFT display
 - Creaet and buy a custom PCB